Portfolio Info

 Bea Stern, Ralph E. Ogden Foundation

-• We invite you to consider how the work represented by the New York Rural Organizing Portfolio is at the core of the change your foundation seeks to make, as it relates to health, housing, immigration, gender, criminalization, climate, democracy, and labor.
-This work is fundamentally about resource extraction and redistribution, and about challenging our assumptions about who lives in rural places to see a more complete story of forced migration and interdependence, and sites where, to quote my colleague Stephan Oak, “our collective ability to resist repression is thinnest.”
+• "We invite you to consider how the work represented by the New York Rural Organizing Portfolio is at the core of the change your foundation seeks to make, as it relates to health, housing, immigration, gender, criminalization, climate, democracy, and labor.
+This work is fundamentally about resource extraction and redistribution, and about challenging our assumptions about who lives in rural places to see a more complete story of forced migration and interdependence."

-Olivia Trabysh (Portfolio Lead Consultant, IRSG Coordinating Committee)
+Olivia Trabysh, Portfolio Lead Consultant, IRSG Coordinating Committee

 Meet Our Portfolio Partners